CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional-Delivery-Combined/Labwise/RD_day1_lab2.md

 # Lab 2: Simulate Phishing and Malware Attacks Using Attack Simulator

-In this task, you'll simulate phishing and malware attacks using Microsoft Defender's built-in **Attack Simulation Training**.
+In this lab, you'll simulate phishing and malware attacks using Microsoft Defender's built-in **Attack Simulation Training**.
 These simulations help you evaluate user vulnerability and response to social engineering techniques.

 1. On the left navigation menu, expand **Email & collaboration (1)** and select **Attack simulation training (2)**.
 On the **Attack simulation training** page, select the **Simulations (3)** tab and click **Launch a simulation (4)**.